dyveHack/simpleNFTexample/README.md

 ![Cool Cats are cool by nature.
 The IPFS of this Cool Cat image: Qmc4rBWMPEJUM6MueXH4eaUFrbuUW3ZJw95uxnZabiTfM2](coolcat.jpeg?raw=true "Cool Cats")

+FIRST: This was as uper rushed implementation at a Hackathon and was *not* the deliverable and also not the priority.
+For a better example on how to implement an NFT collection that is also scalable see this: https://github.com/jesperkristensen58/BoredCatsNFTCollection.

 This was created via IPFS on the command line with:

     ipfs init